 Step 2: Find a Yarn with Similar Specs

 Search for yarns that come close to the original fiber content and yardage.
 Finding a yarn with similar yardage is the main priority.
-Similar yardage suggests that you’ll achieve a similar gauge and be close to the total yardage used.
+Similar yardage suggests you’ll achieve a similar gauge and be close to the total yardage used.
 I try to stay within a +/-20% range with matching yardage.
-Matching the fiber content ensures the texture and drape of the final piece will be similar, but you can go off script here.
+Matching the fiber content ensures the texture and drape of the final piece will be similar, but you can go off-script here.